Christmas in Latvia

 Children in Latvia believe that Santa Claus (also known as Ziemassvētku vecītis - Christmas old man) brings their presents.
 The present are usually put under the Christmas tree.
 The presents are opened on during the Evening of Christmas Eve or on Christmas Day.

-Often the presents are secretly put under three when people are not around (such as when people are at Church).
-Sometime to get a present you have to recite a short poem while standing next to the Christmas Tree!
+Often the presents are secretly put under the tree when people are not around (such as when people are at Church).
+Sometimes to get a present you have to recite a short poem while standing next to the Christmas Tree!
 Before Christmas children learn to say poems by heart.
-You might also get a present by singing, playing a musicical instrument or doing a dance!
+You might also get a present by singing, playing a musical instrument or doing a dance.

 In Latvian Happy/Merry Christmas is 'Priecïgus Ziemassvºtkus'.
 Happy/Merry Christmas in lots more languages.